Ask a COVID-19 Question

 Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

-A negative COVID-19 PCR test result obtained 72-hours prior to departure to Singapore is required for entry for travelers from some countries, including the United States.
-Singapore requires most travelers entering the country to serve a mandatory SHN, and COVID-19 testing will also take place during that SHN period.
+A negative test result from a COVID-19 PCR test taken within 72-hours before departure to Singapore is required for entry for travelers from some countries, including the United States.
+Additionally, beginning January 25, 2021, all travelers entering Singapore must take a COVID-19 PCR test upon arrival.
+Singapore also requires most travelers entering the country to serve a mandatory SHN, and COVID-19 testing will also take place during that SHN period.
 Please refer to this summary for information on SHN and testing requirements based on traveler type, and this overview on border health control measures in Singapore.
+Travelers with recent travel history to the UK and South Africa may be subject to additional entry restrictions.
 Testing and SHN requirements are fluid and subject to change on short notice.
 We encourage inbound travelers to check these resources regularly.

 Are health screening procedures in place at airports and other ports of entry?
 Yes

 Health screening procedures consist of the previously mentioned mandatory SHNs and COVID-19 testing for all those admitted into Singapore.
 Starting January 25, 2021, all travelers must take a COVID-19 PCR test upon arrival in Singapore.
 For more details, please see the Ministry of Health information release here.

 Residents on long-term passes issued by the Ministry of Manpower or Immigration & Checkpoints Authority must apply for extensions of their passes with the appropriate Singapore government agency.

 Short-term visitors who are already in Singapore are not affected by this policy and may apply online if they need to extend their stay in Singapore.

 Are there restrictions on intercity or interstate travel?
 No